rishikeshs22/TASK-1---Competitive-Programming/problem.md

 ### Input
 The first line contains a single integer $N, (1 \le N \le 10^6)$ - the number of tents.

-The next $N$ lines contain coordinates of the tents.
+The next $N$ lines contain the coordinates of the tents.

 $i^{th}$ line contain two integers $X_i$ and $Y_i$ $(1 \le X_i, Y_i \le 10^9)$ separated by a space - coordinates of $i^{th}$ tent.
 <hr/>